When is Watchmen season 2 released? Who’s in the cast? What will happen?

 HBO’s high-budget adaptation of – and sequel to – Alan Moore’s seminal comedian Watchmen has been a smash hit, with critics praising the collection for its storytelling and invention.

-Naturally, followers of the present, which reveals on Sky Atlantic within the UK, have began questioning whether or not Watchmen will likely be given a second collection.
+Naturally, followers of the present, which reveals on Sky Atlantic within the UK, have began questioning whether or not Watchmen might be given a second collection.

 Creator Damon Lindelof (The Leftovers) has given interviews entertaining the opportunity of one other season, regardless that its preliminary nine-episode run was conceived as a standalone story.